microsoft/industry/foundations/powerPlatform/readme.md

 ## Security, governance, and compliance

-An environment in Power Platform is an allow-by default system from a policy perspective, and for the Healthcare solutions and applications, one must use Data-Loss Prevention policies to explicitly categorize and enable/disable connecters for business use cases.
-This will help to mitigate risk for data exfiltration, and help to stay secure and compliant.
+An environment in Power Platform is an allow-by default system from a policy perspective, and one must use Data-Loss Prevention policies to explicitly categorize and enable/disable connecters for business usage, non-business usage, as well as blocking them entirely.
+This will help to mitigate risk for data exfiltration, and help to stay secure and compliant by providing application teams, professional developers, and citizen developers with landing zones that have well-defined set of policies for the connectors they can use.

 ![policies](./images/policies.png)